Dr. Graham J. Reid

 About 1 in every 5 children, adolescents, and adults has a clinically significant psychosocial problem (i.e., problems in the areas of cognitive/academic, behavioural, emotional, psychological, or social functioning).
 However, over 80% of children with psychosocial problems do not receive treatment.
 Without treatment, about ½ of children continue to have problems years later.
-We are looking at issues related to how families access care for children with psychosocial problems and new methods of treating and preventing children's psychosocial problems.
+We are looking at issues related to access and use of services for children with mental health problems, and new methods of treating and preventing children's psychosocial problems.
 (Click here for selected publications by topic.)

 1) RESEARCH ON ACCESSING AND USING HEALTH AND MENTAL HEALTH SERVICES

 a) Access to care.

 This program of research focus primarily on how families access and use mental health services for children or adolescents who have mental health problems.
 We have studied the process of how parents attempt to access mental health services for children (Shanley, Reid, & Evans, 2008; Reid et al., 2011).
 In one study of families looking for mental health services for their children, we sought to a) identify where and why families were looking for help, and b) describe the treatment services parents were both offered and accepted.
 Kyleigh Schraeder (M.Sc.
 2012) conducted a study entitled "Why wait?
 The effects of waiting time on subsequent help-seeking among families looking for children’s mental health services"; using survival analysis, she examined how being placed on a waitlist at a children’s mental health agency alters the probability that families will contact another agency for help.
 The role of family physicians in helping parents of children with psychosocial problems is also a focus in this line of studies (Reid et. al., 2011).
 Another project includes how individuals of all ages access care from family physicians (Reid, Freeman et al., 2009).